-When you lose control of your urine (yur-in) or have leaking or dribbling, it’s called urinary incontinence (yur-uh-nair-ee in-kon-tuh-nence).
+The accidental loss of urine (YUR-in) or having leaking or dribbling, is called urinary incontinence (YUR-uh-nair-ee in-KON-tuh-nence).
 A lot of men have incontinence after treatment for prostate cancer, but it can happen after being treated for other cancers too.
 If you have this problem, you are not alone.

-Urinary incontinence might only last a short time.
-In time, the muscles that control the passing of urine may get strong enough to control urination (yur-in-a-shun) again.
+Urinary incontinence may only last a short time.
+In time, the muscles that control the passing of urine can get strong enough to control urination (yur-in-A-shun) again.
 But incontinence can also be a long-term side effect of cancer treatment.
 Be sure to talk to your doctor if you are having trouble controlling your urine.
 There are ways to help.

-Sometimes incontinence is caused by more than one problem.
-Your doctor will ask you questions and order tests to learn what’s causing your incontinence.
-Knowing your type of incontinence will help you and your doctor find the best way to manage it.
+Incontinence can be caused by more than one problem.
+Your doctor will ask you questions and do tests to learn the cause of your incontinence.
+Knowing the type of incontinence will help you and your doctor find the best way to manage it.

 The 3 most common types of incontinence are:

 This is the most common type of incontinence after prostate surgery.
 It happens when the muscle that squeezes the urethra (yoo-REE-thruh) to keep urine in the bladder is weak or damaged, or the nerves that help the muscle work have been damaged.
 (The urethra is the tube that carries urine from the bladder out of the penis.
 The muscle that squeezes to close it is called the urethral sphincter [yoo-REE-thrul SFINK-ter]).

 Stress incontinence may cause you to leak urine when you cough, laugh, sneeze, lift heavy objects, or exercise.
 You may sleep through the night without having to get up to go to the bathroom, but leak when you get up in the morning.
 Going to the bathroom more often is a way to handle stress incontinence.